-Start today with a heart-thumping hike along Alaska’s most popular and well-known trail – Flattop Mountain Trail.
-The short 1.5-mile trail climbs 1,280 feet from the Glen Alps parking area in Chugach State Park to the top of Flattop Mountain.
-From there, a panoramic view of Cook Inlet, Turnagain Arm and the city of Anchorage lies below.
-Bring snacks and plenty of water.
-When you’re done, head down the hill toward one of Anchorage’s excellent brewpubs for a tasty meal and local beer – you’ve earned it!
+Start today with a heart-thumping hike along Alaska’s most popular and well-known day hike: Flattop Mountain.
+This short, 1.7-mile trail climbs 1,280 feet from the Glen Alps parking area in Chugach State Park to the top of Flattop Mountain.
+Enjoy a picnic lunch atop the mountain’s broad, flat “peak” as you take in panoramic views of Cook Inlet, Turnagain Arm and the city of Anchorage below.
+End the day with dinner and locally crafted brews in one of Anchorage’s many fine restaurants—you’ve earned it!

-In the morning, you’ll board the Alaska Railroad en route to Talkeetna, an artistic backcountry hamlet about 120 miles north of Anchorage.
-You’ll reach Talkeetna midday, so spend the rest of the day exploring the many shops and galleries that line the town’s main streets (all of which are unpaved, adding to its charm).
-If weather conditions permit, you’ll be treated to breathtaking views of North America’s tallest peak, Denali, from vantages near town.
-Options for lodging in the area range from a large, sophisticated hotel to dozens of more modest inns and B&Bs.
+In the morning, you’ll board the Alaska Railroad’s northbound Denali Star train en route to Talkeetna, an artistic backcountry hamlet about 110 miles north of Anchorage.
+You’ll reach Talkeetna around midday, which leaves you plenty of time to explore the locally owned shops and galleries that line the town’s main streets.
+If weather conditions permit, you’ll also be treated to breathtaking views of North America’s tallest peak, Denali, from vantages near town.
+Options for lodging in the area include large, sophisticated lodges and dozens of more modest inns and B&Bs.

-This morning, hop on a flightseeing tour to get a bit closer to the mountain.
-Tour options vary, but whether you opt for a glacier landing at the National Park Service-run base camp at Ruth Glacier or stay airborne for a looping circumnavigation of the top of Denali, you’re certain to come away with a new appreciation for the size and scale of the mountain.
-In the afternoon, book a zip line tour and get a better feel for life in the forest.
-While zipping from platform to platform through the forest, you’ll learn about the flora and fauna found in the area while experiencing the thrill of flying through the treetops.
+This morning, hop on a flightseeing tour that’ll get you up close and personal with Denali.
+Tour options vary, but whether you opt for a glacier landing or a looping circumnavigation of Denali’s upper reaches, you’re certain to come away with a new appreciation for the size and scale of the mountain.
+In the afternoon, book a zipline tour.
+You’ll learn about the flora and fauna of Talkeetna’s boreal forest while zipping from platform to platform and, if conditions allow, enjoying spectacular views of Denali.
 Spend another night in Talkeetna.